-An itemized receipt is required for incidental expense transactions that equal \$75.00 or more.
+An itemized receipt is required for incidental expense transactions that exceed \$75.00.
+Receipts are not required for incidental expenses unless an individual expense exceeds \$75.00.

 Reimbursable incidental expenses on local funds include:

 - a.
 Hotel occupancy taxes for lodging within the United States.
 Taxes will only be reimbursed in proportion to the lodging expense reimbursement.
 Hotel occupancy taxes are considered part of the lodging expense (not an incidental expense) for lodging outside the United States. - b.
 Telephone calls and internet access (only related to university business).